Philadelphia Ranked 20th Best City To Celebrate 4th Of July, WalletHub Report Finds

 PHILADELPHIA (CBS) – In 2020, Fourth of July celebrations weren’t the same due to the COVID-19 pandemic.
 But now, as a sense of normalcy starts to return thanks to vaccination efforts across the country, the upcoming holiday should be filled with fireworks, cookouts and other events.

-And if you’re looking to travel for the holiday, WalletHub, a personal-finance website, released a report on 2021’s Best & Worst Places for 4th of July Celebrations.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming Anytime Soon?
+And if you’re looking to travel for the holiday, WalletHub, a personal-finance website, released a report on 2021’s Best & Worst Places for 4th of July Celebrations.READ MORE: Philadelphia Weather: Drying Out And Cooling Off For 4th Of July

 Philadelphia ranked 20th out of 100 cities.

 WalletHub ranked the cities based on how well they balance holiday expenses and fun.
-The metrics they used ranged from the cost of alcohol, the duration of fireworks and the potential weather forecast on the holiday.READ MORE: WATCH: Philadelphia Officials To Celebrate Opening Of City Public Pools
+The metrics they used ranged from the cost of alcohol, the duration of fireworks and the potential weather forecast on the holiday.READ MORE: GUIDE: Fireworks Shows To Light Up The Skies From Philly To The Coast

 Philadelphia’s ranking for Fourth of July activities: